andrewclegg/blog/content/culture/YouSureDontLookLikeAScientist.md

 From talking to friends and colleagues at the time, and [discussions online](https://twitter.com/AstroKatie/status/520838801006936066) more recently, "you don't look like a scientist" is a pretty common reaction.
 I'd hope it's much less common today, with the likes of Ben Goldacre, Simon Singh, Alice Roberts, Jim Al-Khalili and of course Brian Cox putting a more realistic face on science in the media, and I'd *really* hope the consequences of that reaction are typically much less extreme than my story.

 But there's still a long way to go.
 Women scientists are still under-represented in the media, and our most prominent and influential is frankly [turning out to be a bit of a crank](http://www.theguardian.com/science/head-quarters/2014/oct/03/susan-greenfield-mind-change-technology-evidence).
-And Dawkins has retired from his Public Understanding of Science post in order to pursue his hobby of Public Misrepresentation of Science full-time, which isn't doing anyone any favours.
+Dawkins has retired from his Public Understanding of Science post in order to pursue his hobby of Public Misrepresentation of Science full-time, which isn't doing anyone any favours.
 Of course, this is very much a UK-centric view, and without the BBC and the Guardian things would look a lot less encouraging.

+And let's not forget that presence of visible role models and a more welcoming atmosphere for younger scientists won't necessarily equate to better career prospects.
+[Recent UK figures](http://www.timeshighereducation.co.uk/news/chuka-umunna-pledges-action-on-lack-of-black-professors/2016295.article#.VDuf8ztJt6s.twitter) show that only 22% of professors are women and *less than half a percent* are black.
+These numbers are across all subjects but I doubt sciences fair any better than others.

-I have no idea what the picture's like in the States, but I haven't been detained by them recently, so maybe there's hope yet.
+I have no idea what the picture's like in the States, but I haven't been detained there recently, so maybe there's hope yet.

+*Updated 2014-10-13 to add new figures from THE article*